-Since the announcement that Windows 10 IOT was being released to use on the Raspberry Pi model 2 we have been experimenting with the platform and Andrew has been busy converting the Python 2 and 3 libraries he had written for the Raspberry Pi for using with the expansion boards we build and sell on our AB Electronics UK shop to use with the Windows 10 IOT operating system.
+Since the announcement that Windows 10 IOT was being released to use on the Raspberry Pi model 2 we have been experimenting with the platform and Andrew has been busy converting the Python 2 and 3 libraries he had written for the Raspberry Pi for use with the expansion boards we build and sell on our AB Electronics UK shop to use with the Windows 10 IoT operating system.

 The official documentation for the Windows 10 IOT release was useful to get us started on the new code libraries but we found that not all the information which Microsoft has released is 100% correct.

 When writing the code for the Servo Pi boards which use a PCA9685 PWM I2C LED controller IC from NXT we found that the GPIO 4 pin on the Raspberry Pi header which we use for the enable/disable function is not actually accessible to use even though the support page shows that it is available as shown on the image below.